-James Toscano is the Vice President for Institutional Advancement responsible for Marketing, Government Relations, Interactive and Visual Communications, Publications, College Events and Alumni Relations.
-James served on the board of directors of the Old Dominion University (ODU) Alumni Association and, as a student, on the ODU Board of Visitors.
+James Toscano is the Vice President for Public Affairs & Communications responsible for Marketing, Interactive Communications, Government Relations and College Events.
+He has spearheaded the creation and development of an “interactive communications” division within the college that focuses on dynamic communications tools and message delivery across multiple platforms, including web and social media.
+Toscano is a co-chair responsible for the top goal of the TCC strategic plan – the development of a strategic enrollment management system.
+Toscano served on the board of directors of the Old Dominion University (ODU) Alumni Association and, as a student, on the ODU Board of Visitors.

 Toscano is a gubernatorial appointee to the governing commission of Hampton Roads Transit (HRT), the regional public transit provider in Hampton Roads.
 He serves as commission Vice Chair.
 Before TCC, Toscano was Vice President of Public Affairs & Communications and Chief Communications Officer at HRT.
 At HRT, Toscano directed the public outreach activities of The Tide light rail system construction – the largest public works project in the history of the city of Norfolk – and directed the safety awareness marketing and communications campaigns.
 Toscano is also a former gubernatorial appointee to the Public Transit Seat on the Virginia Board for People with Disabilities.